Gerontology: Social Sciences Track Internship

 - Hospice Compassus, Cedar Falls

 - WesleyLife, Des Moines

 Visit with your adviser the semester before you plan to do your internship.
 You cannot register for your internship without your adviser's permission.
-You will also register for GERO 4193 Internship Seminar (1 credit hour) during the semester you intern.

 - Demonstrate professional competencies—knowledge and skills—in human development and aging families; and evaluate one’s professional knowledge and skills in relationship to an agency or organization’s purposes and practices.